dustin/dustin.sallings.org/_posts/2010-08-08-memcached-security.markdown

 you also want non-ssl connections, allow port `80`.
 If that's the only service you're providing, then your firewalling is now complete!

+I'd like to note that [Amazon EC2][EC2] does this *by default*, yet enough firewalls are misconfigured that they felt the need to send out a form mail to many of their users to let them know that they "have at least one security group that allows the whole internet to have access to the port most commonly used by memcached (11211)".

 ## Check Your Bindings

 If your application only runs on one server (with the app and